Webinar Programme: Forward to Socialism/Socialist Futures (Panel 2)

 Researcher and analyst of theory and history of women’s struggles for social emancipation.

-Public service senior manager in intelligence correctional service, economic development and women’s departments.
+Public service senior manager in intelligence, correctional services, economic development, and women’s departments.

 Non-Executive Director on Board of Broadband Infraco, and on Interim Board of Prasa 2018-2019.

-Holds Masters degrees in Sociology from UCT and on Security Studies from University of Pretoria.
+Holds a Masters degrees in Sociology from the University of Cape Town (UCT) and Security Studies from the University of Pretoria (UP).

 Mother of two young men